 10. Trim Wick

 Now that your candle has cooled, trim the wick(s) so that only .25 inches are above the wax.
+You can find my favorite wick trimmer here!

 11. Light your Candle